Youssef-Danial/Median_Filter/README.md

 # Median_Filter
-median filters to work with grayscale images
+median filter to work with grayscale images